Absolute and Relative Risk Aversion

 - Relative Risk Aversion (RRA):

-We will discuss the two measures in detail in the following sections.
+We will discuss these two measures in detail below.

-We could use Taylor expansion of $u’(.)$around $r_f$ to approximate the utility function:
+We can use a Taylor expansion of $u’(\cdot)$ around $r_f$ to approximate the utility function:

-And RRA is just a scaled version of ARA, which is the ARA multiplied by the initial wealth $W_0$.
+RRA is simply ARA scaled by initial wealth $W_0$.

 We define: